Fritz wins in Paris to remain in hunt for ATP Finals spot | Sports-Games

 Fritz wins in Paris to remain in hunt for ATP Finals spot

-Taylor Fritz of the United States stayed in contention for one of the two remaining ATP Finals spots by beating Alejandro Davidovich Fokina 7-5 6-2 in the first round of the Paris Masters on Monday.
-John Isner, Cameron Norrie, Karen Khachanov, Yoshihito Nishioka and Nikoloz Basilashvili also advanced into the second round.
+Taylor Fritz of the United States stayed in contention for one of the two remaining ATP Finals spots by beating Alejandro Davidovich Fokina of Spain 7-5, 6-2 in the first round of the Paris Masters.The ninth-seeded Fritz rallied from a 4-2 deficit in the opening set and took the second by winning the last four games.

 - Country: